Wainwright gets 200th win as the Cardinals blank the Brewers 1-0

 TRAINER’S ROOM

 Brewers: OF Christian Yelich (stiff back) missed his third straight game.
-Milwaukee manager Craig Counsell said a decision on Yelich’s status will likely be made Tuesday.
+Counsell said a decision on Yelich’s status will likely be made Tuesday.
 The team also placed RHP Thyago Vieira (right calf strain) on the 15-day injured list.

 Cardinals: RHP Giovanny Gallegos (rotator cuff tendinitis) was placed on the 15-day IL.